UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_end.md

 In this module students will learn how to

-- Choose effective visual encodings.
+- Choose effective visual channels for information display.
 - Visualize frequencies with bar plots.
 - Facet plots to explore more variables simultaneously.
 - Customize axes labels and scales.